National Parks Initiative

 Mission San Juan Capistrano.
 Courtesy of NPS Courtesy of NPS

 San Antonio Missions National Historical Park, which partnered with Alamo Area Clean Cities, is taking steps to reduce pollution in San Antonio.
-The park purchased two propane pickup trucks to replace two outdated gasoline-powered pickup trucks.
+In 2012, the park purchased two propane pickup trucks to replace two outdated gasoline-powered pickup trucks.
 The park also installed two electric vehicle chargers and a propane vehicle refueling site.

 See how the Clean Cities National Parks Initiative supports parks transportation projects.